 Section 1: Macrame knots

-Macrame consists of a series of knots.
-In this section I will teach you all of the most commonly used knots in macrame.
+Macrame is a craft that involves a series of knots.
+In this section, you will learn about the most commonly used knots in macrame.

-Square Knots are strong and one of the most common knots used in macramé.
-The square knot is done in 2 parts.
-Start out by bending the left working cord, cross it over the filler cords and then under the right working cord.
+Square Knots are one of the strongest and most common knots used in macrame.
+The knot is done in two parts.
+Start by bending the left working cord, cross it over the filler cords, and then under the right working cord.
 Pass the right working cord behind the filler cords and pull it through the loop created by the left working cord.
 Gently pull on both cords.
 The knot is halfway done.
 To finish the knot, do the same steps in reverse, starting with the right working cord.
 Bend it, cross it over the filler cords, then under the left working cord.
 Pass the left working cord behind the filler cords and pull it through the loop created by the right working cord.
 Pull on both cords to complete the knot.

 The spiral knot creates a beautiful helix or DNA spiral.
 It is especially well-suited for creating plant hangers.
 The spiral knot is essentially a square knot but tied repeatedly.
 The knot becomes offset, forming a spiral that twists down.
 To make this knot, start by following the steps for the square knot.
 Keep repeating the above steps until the spiral is the desired length.